vertica/VerticaPy/docs/source/pipeline.rst

 Train
 ~~~~~

-For more information on how to customize this step: `Models <https://www.vertica.com/python/documentation/1.0.x/html/machine_learning_vertica.html#api-machine-learning-vertica>`__.
+For more information on how to customize this step: :ref:`api.machine_learning.vertica`.

 If you want to train a model, the default setting is to use all the previously created ``cols`` as predictors.
 To subtract the specified columns from the default columns use ``exclude``.
 To strictly choose subset to overide the default columns use ``include``.